orestespap/bitcoin-blockchain-converter/README.md

-# Python 3 Bitcoin blockchain converter
+# Python 3 Bitcoin Blockchain Converter

 The purpose of this Python 3 pipeline is to retrieve, compress and store the transactions from the Bitcoin blockchain into a big flat int array.
 This makes output data compatible with all languages, allowing researchers to analyze the data regardless of their tech stack of choice.